Horseshoe Bay ferry terminal

-Horseshoe Bay is a major ferry terminal owned and operated by BC Ferries in British Columbia, Canada.
+Horseshoe Bay is a major ferry terminal of BC Ferries in British Columbia, Canada.
 Located in the community of Horseshoe Bay, a neighbourhood of West Vancouver, the terminal provides a vehicle ferry link from the Lower Mainland to Vancouver Island, the Sunshine Coast, and to Bowen Island, a small island in the southern part of Howe Sound.

 Comprising three berths, Horseshoe Bay is the third largest BC Ferries terminal, after Tsawwassen and Swartz Bay.

 Establishment and expansion

 In 1951, the Black Ball Line leased a wharf and began a service to Gibsons (later relocated to Langdale).
 In 1953, a new route to Departure Bay in Nanaimo was established.
 In 1956, services to Bowen Island began when Black Ball replaced the Union Steamship Company of British Columbia.

 In 1961, the provincial government purchased the various Black Ball operations.
 In the late 1960s, the terminal was reconstructed and expanded.
 In 1976, a new upper deck loading ramp was built.

 In 2002, substantial improvements were completed at a cost of $39 million, which primarily addressed traffic awaiting embarkation on ferries.
 Holding stalls increased from 650 to 1,265 by absorbing former highway, removing a freeway bridge and truck runaway lane, and reconfiguring a highway interchange.
 Additional construction included a 450-car underground parkade and new buildings for foot passengers, amenities and maintenance.
 A $250 million upgrade of the terminal is planned for the 2020s.

 On March 28, 2022, the first seismic sensor for British Columbia's earthquake early warning system was installed at the Horseshoe Bay terminal.